tangro/tangro-github-toolkit/README.md

 ## `getStatus({ context: GitHubContext; step: string })`

 Try to find a status for the `GitHubContext` and with the status context `Tangro CI/${step}`.

+## `createSuccessfulDeployment({ context: GitHubContext, url: string, description: string})`

+Create a successful deployment and set the `url` and the `description` for that deployment.
+Under the hood it creates a deployment and automatically sets its status to `'successs'`